 The report

-We hope that by bringing together the evidence, this report will enable practitioners, policy makers and commissioners to have a more informed understanding of how to promote Being Well and Being Equal amongst young men in custody.
+We hope that by bringing together the evidence, this report will enable practitioners, policy makers and commissioners to have a more informed understanding of how to promote Being Well Being Equal amongst young men in custody.

-We would like to say a huge thank you to all the young men who took the time to share their insight, experiences and thoughts with us for this report – it is their vision for a brighter future that we have sought to represent.
+This report was strengthened by all the young men who took the time to share their insight, experiences and thoughts with us for this report – it is their vision for a brighter future that we have sought to represent.

 Click here to read the report.